surrealdb/surrealdb.net/README.md

 ##### As-is

 You can easily create a new SurrealDB client easily.
-All you have to do is define the `address` to the SurrealDB instance.
+All you have to do is define the `endpoint` to the SurrealDB instance.

 ```csharp
 var client1 = new SurrealDbClient("http://localhost:8000");